 Students will learn to interact with the Document Object Model (DOM) and interact with HTML forms.
-At the end of this course, students will be able to manipulate DOM elements wing Javasce be able to manipulate DOM elements using Javascript.
+At the end of this course, students will be able to manipulate DOM elements using Javascript.

 Pre-Requisite: WEB 191 Total Clock Hours: 50 Tuition: \$1237.00 Length of time (2 hrs per day, 5 days per wk): 6wks